The 33 Best Things to Do in Acadia National Park

 23. Go Whale Watching Near Acadia National Park

-Group of people watching the tale of whale in the middle of ocean in Acadia National Park
+Group of people watching the tale of whale in the middle of ocean near Acadia National Park

 One of the cool things to do in Acadia National Park is to go whale watching.
 While you may see whales off shore, I recommend taking a cruise for the best whale watching.
 Acadia National Park has humpback, finback, and minke whales swimming along the coast from late-May to mid-October.